all current participating mentor host farms with Rogue Farm Corps farmer training programs

 FARM OVERVIEW

 We grow mixed vegetables for a 75-member CSA, the Independence Farmers’ Market, local restaurant accounts and our online store.
+This year we are also opening a farmstand/restaurant in downtown Monmouth.
 We do some of our bed prep at the urban farm manually, while our larger farm location utilizes tractor implements much more frequently.
 Though we are not certified organic, we employ natural farming methods and do not use synthetic chemicals or fertilizers.
 Our small farm crew is made up of Eden (owner/manager) and 2-3 other employees.

 Lucky Crow Farm operates a 1-acre urban farm in the heart of a small neighborhood in Monmouth, OR.
 Adjacent to the neighborhood (past the urban growth boundary) is the 60-acre, rural farm where our greenhouses, pack shed and cold storage is located.
 We spend the majority of our time alternating between these two locations.